JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 You can run the script either for your Tenant Root Group or any other Management Group that you have read access on.

+## AzGovViz Version 3

+The new version comes with a handful of enhancements:

+* HTML filterable tables
+* Resource Types Diagnostics
+* Resource Provider details
+* Policy Assignments filter excluded scopes
+* Use of deprecated built-in policies
+* Subscription QuotaId Whitelist

 ## AzGovViz Version 2

 The new version comes with a handful of enhancements: